bmc/sbt-izpack/index.md

 These variables can be substituted within the YAML configuration file and augment the [predefined variables](#predefined_variables) the plugin defines.

+*sbt-izpack* automatically creates an IzPack XML `<variables>` section and populates it with these variables and the predefined variables.

 # Tasks